 Current I-751 Processing Times in 2026

-As of January 2026, USCIS reports processing times for jointly filed I-751 petitions between 10 and 23 months (USCIS Processing Times).
-The median sits around 20 to 21 months.
+As of February 2026, USCIS reports processing times for jointly filed I-751 petitions between 13 and 33 months (USCIS Processing Times).
+The average reached 26.3 months as of February 2026, up from 20.6 months in September 2025.

 If you're filing with a waiver (because you divorced, experienced abuse, or your spouse passed away), expect longer.
-Waiver cases typically take 22 to 26 months due to additional scrutiny.
+Waiver cases typically take 26 to 33 months due to additional scrutiny, and these timelines are likely increasing as the overall backlog grows.

 Processing Times by Service Center